Volcanoes And Fine Wine In The Canaries

 You can enjoy an Island cruise on a yacht, and watch the coastline slip by, or if you enjoy boating, spend the morning at the main Marina – and sample some of the freshly cooked fish at one of the many seaside restuarants.

 You can witness one of the world most gruelling athletic competitions on Saturday, 21st May, when the Peurto Del Carmen Triathlon kicks off – also known as the Iron Man test, competitors swim, cycle and run huge distances for the chance to come home first across the line.
 The Fiesta in Montana Blanca takes place on Tuesday 14th May, and Canary Islands Day is an annual celebration marking the day that the Canaries were granted autonomous status in 1983.
 This year, the celebrations are set for May 30th.

 Lanzarote has a number of good information kiosks, found in Arrecife and Purerto Del Carmen and you can pick up information leaflets and the local news from the Airport on your arrival.
-Flights to Lanzarote leave from the majority of UK airports with lots of low cost airlines so check out what’s on offer.
+Flights to Lanzarote leave from the majority of UK airports with Easy Jet so check out what’s on offer.
 When you land, its so easy to get around and its a great place for a sun filled, relaxing holiday.
 There are some fantastically cheap flights available now, so take advantage of the bargains before the summer holidays begin!